How to Block Websites on iPhone (& Any Device) — A Guide for Parents Looking to Minimize Distractions

 In simple terms, a VPN is like a blanket you can hide under with a good book.
 All of the information underneath this protective layer is invisible to the outside world, creating your own privacy haven.

 PIA provides all the security benefits you can think of.
 We never limit your speeds or bandwidth, so you won’t experience lagging or buffering.
-We also have thousands of servers to choose from and an app for all devices.
+We also have thousands of servers to choose from and an app for all major devices.
 And you can get PIA to secure your child’s devices without risk with our 30-day money-back guarantee!

 Easily Block Websites on Any Device You Want

 Aside from being a fairly dangerous place for kids, the internet can be highly distracting to all of us.
 Whether you want to restrict inappropriate content or make sure you don’t scroll through TikTok during work hours, blocking online platforms is the way forward.

 Even though not all devices make it easy to create blocklists, using our instructions will help you set everything up on iOS, Android, and other operating systems in no time.

 If you’re blocking websites as a part of parental restrictions, you should also consider combining it with a VPN connection.
 This ensures your children’s data stays completely anonymous as they’re enjoying their screen time safely.
 You can put these claims to the test when you sign up for PIA using our 30-day money-back guarantee.